trackit/vmix-on-aws/README.md

 *Note: Ensure that you exercise caution when destroying the infrastructure, as this action is irreversible and will remove all resources.*

+Bellow there's a section explaining how to access the Instance and basic configure vMix:
+<a href="#remote-accessing-the-instance">Remote accessing the vMix Instance</a>

-# Advanced Setup: Live Streaming and VOD Integration
+# Advanced Deployment: Live Streaming and VOD Integration

-## Live Streaming Configuration

 This section guides you through the steps to integrate vMix with AWS Live Streaming and Video On Demand (VOD) solutions, utilizing two Terraform modules developed by TrackIt:

 - **Live Streaming**: [AWS Workflow Live Streaming](https://github.com/trackit/aws-workflow-live-streaming)
 - **Video On Demand**: [AWS Workflow Video On Demand](https://github.com/trackit/aws-workflow-video-on-demand)

+## Live Streaming Configuration

 For the Live Streaming setup, the deployment encompasses the following resources:
 - API Gateway resources